-Under Nasdaq Rule 5110(b), Staff may use its discretionary authority to delist a company's listing in the event it has filed for protection under the federal bankruptcy laws, or comparable foreign laws, or has announced that liquidation has been authorized by its board of directors, even if the company's securities otherwise meet all requirements for continued listing on the Exchange.10 The proposed rule change will modify the rules so that removal of the company's shares is not stayed when a company has received a Delisting Determination for these reasons.
+Under Nasdaq Rule 5110(b), Staff may use its discretionary authority to delist a company's listing in the event it has filed for protection under the federal bankruptcy laws, or comparable foreign laws, or has announced that liquidation has been authorized by its board of directors, even if the company's securities otherwise meet all requirements for continued listing on the Exchange.
+The proposed rule change will modify the rules so that suspension in trading in the company's shares is not stayed when a company has requested an appeal after received a Delisting Determination for these reasons.

 Nasdaq believes that it is appropriate to eliminate the stay during the pendency of the Hearings Panel's review where Nasdaq Staff has determined to delist a company in bankruptcy proceedings.
 In these cases, the company has acknowledged its serious financial straits and, in Nasdaq's experience, there is generally no residual equity for the current stockholders.
-Continued trading of the company's shares during the duration of the Hearings Panel's review is inadvisable in light of these facts and could create investor confusion about the company's ability to satisfy Nasdaq's listing requirements.11 Instead, Nasdaq believes it would better enhance investor protection if the company's shares were suspended during the review process.

-Meaningful listing standards also are important given investor expectations regarding the nature of securities that have achieved an exchange listing, and the role of an exchange in overseeing its market and assuring compliance with its listing standards."
+Continued trading of the company's shares during the duration of the Hearings Panel's review is inadvisable in light of these facts and could create investor standards also are important given investor expectations regarding the nature of securities that have achieved an exchange listing, and the role of an exchange in overseeing its market and assuring compliance with its listing standards."
 Securities Exchange Act Release No. 65708 (November 8, 2011), 76 FR 70799 at 70802 (November 15, 2011) (approving SR-NASDAQ-2011-073).

-10 Nasdaq Rule 5110(b) also requires a company emerging from bankruptcy protection to demonstrate compliance with the Exchange's initial listing standards in order to be listed on the Exchange.
+Nasdaq Rule 5110(b) also requires a company emerging from bankruptcy protection to demonstrate compliance with the Exchange's initial listing standards in order to be listed on the Exchange.